electron/website/blog/tech-talk-wayland.md

 ![Screenshot of a ClientFrameViewLinux with client-side decorations on GNOME](/assets/img/blog/tech-talk-wayland/clientframeviewlinux.png)

-But client-side window frames are not an exact match for the server-side decorations (SSD) from X11 window managers.
+But client-side window frames are not an exact match for server-side decorations (SSD) from X11 window managers.
 They need to be implemented by each app or framework, so the details can look noticeably different when you put apps side by side, from their title bar areas right down to their drop shadows and corner shapes.

 ![Screenshot of four apps with CSD from different frameworks (clockwise from top-left: Adwaita, Qt, Electron, and Firefox)](/assets/img/blog/tech-talk-wayland/csdcomparison.png)